avivharuzi/screen-explorer/README.md

-# cinema
+# Cinema

-explore all the movies, tv shows and people from tmdb api
+Explore all the Movies and TV Series from TMDB API.